Myrtle Byram McGraw: Career

 With the onset of the Great Depression causing her concern about finding a post-doctoral internship, a former professor of McGraw advised her to talk to Fred Tilney, the director of the Neurological Institute of the College of Physicians and Surgeons of Columbia.
 She was appointed associate director of the Normal Child Development Study at Babies Hospital in New York City by Tilney in 1930.
 Her work involved experimental research on child development of the neuromuscular system as a complement to Tilney's own studies of animal neural systems and behavior, and their correlation to humans.
-McGraw collaborated with Tilney and neuroembryologist George Coghill, and incorporated the ideas of John Dewey, to try and understand the growth process.
+McGraw collaborated with Tilney and neuroembryologist George E. Coghill, and incorporated the ideas of John Dewey, to try and understand the growth process.

 Her work combined observation with some then-unique approaches to study environmental effects that could optimize motor development in an infant.
 She became the first to demonstrate a swim reflex in 2–4 month old babies.
 For several years she performed twin studies, which led to a heralded comparison study titled Growth: A Study of Johnny and Jimmy published in 1935.
 Among the experiments, she was able to place 13-month old subject Johnny in roller skates and teach him to skate, much to the interest of her fellow researchers and the press.
 The press retained an interest in this experiment from 1933 to 1942, although the supposed performance differences created between the two due to lab research turned out not to be as significant as initially supposed.
 McGraw's work continued until the Normal Child Development Study ended early in 1940 due to the war.
 She remained at the Babies Hospital long enough to complete her second book, The Neuromuscular Maturation of the Human Infant, published in 1943.

 A focus of her studies was to unite concepts in biology and physics to reach an understanding of the neurobehavioral development in an infant.
 She was critiqued as a maturationist by some, but her analysis of neurobehavior was actually more complex.
 Her work, in collaboration with others including John Dewey, advanced a focus on the reciprocal relationship between experience and the process of neural growth during early development.
 In this, she disagreed with Arnold Gesell's view on the role of maturation.
 Her insights have influenced the work of other scientists, including Ronald Oppenheim, Gilbert Gottlieb, Esther Thelen, and Adele Diamond.
 Her work also influenced the development of water birthing as well as parents applying swimming lessons for infants to encourage motor skill development.